moq-wg/moq-charter/charter.md

 ## Milestones

-* WG adoption of Protocol Specification for Media Publication Protocol over QUIC
+* WG adoption of Protocol Specification for Common Media Publication Protocol over QUIC
 * WG adoption of Protocol Specification for Datagram Extension to Media Publication Protocol over QUIC
 * WG adoption of Protocol Specification for Media Subscription Protocol over QUIC
 * WG adoption of Architecture Specification for a Common Media Delivery Protocol over QUIC draft
 * WG adoption of Usescase and Requirements document for Media Delivery over QUIC - decision about whether to forward to IESG for publication to be made later, by WG consensus
-* Forward Protocol Specification for Media Publication Protocol over QUIC draft to IESG
+* Forward Protocol Specification for Common Media Publication Protocol over QUIC draft to IESG
 * Forward Protocol Specification for Datagram Extension to Media Publication Protocol over QUIC draft to IESG
 * Forward Protocol Specification for Media Subscription Protocol over QUIC draft to IESG
 * Forward Architecture Specification for a Common Media Delivery Protocol over QUIC draft to IESG